Historical Markers in Brown County, Wisconsin

 Brown County Timeline

-This timeline provides a condensed summary of the historical journey of Brown County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Brown County, Wisconsin.

 - 1818 - Brown County is established as part of the Michigan Territory.